Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 Why do mentors and mentees need discussion agendas?

-Mentoring topics for different types of mentoring relationships
+Mentoring topics for 5 types of mentoring relationships

-Leadership mentorships allow employees in leadership positions to show younger employees what it is like to be a leader in the company.
+Leadership mentoring allows employees in leadership positions to show younger employees what it is like to be a leader in the company.

-This type of mentorship is great to give employees an idea of what it is like to be in a higher position in the company and learn the skills needed to grow within the company.
+This type of mentorship is excellent for giving employees an idea of what it is like to be in a higher position and learn the skills needed to grow within the company.

 Discussion topics for future leaders